-Subject to the requirements of Conditions 27(3) and 28(5) of the standard terms and conditions (Appendix 4), applicants will retain ownership of the intellectual property generated from the project.
+Subject to the requirements of Conditions 27(3) and 28(5) of the pre-commercial terms and conditions (Appendix 4), applicants will retain ownership of the intellectual property generated from the project.
 Applicants are required to identify and record any such intellectual property and to protect patentable knowledge in accordance with Condition 28 of the standard terms and conditions.
 If within five years of its creation applicants have not commercially exploited intellectual property generated from the work, then in line with clause 28(5) of the standard terms and conditions, BEIS may request the Arising Intellectual Property be assigned to BEIS.

-For further information please refer to clause 27 in the T&Cs.
+For further information please refer to the T&Cs, notably Conditions 27-28.